ongres/stackgres/doc/content/en/05-administration-guide/20-cluster-manual-restart/_index.md

 > **NOTE**: If any of postgres's parameters `max_connections`, `max_prepared_transactions`, `max_wal_senders`,
 > `max_wal_senders` or `max_locks_per_transaction` are changed to a lower value than they were set
-> the primary have to be restarted before any replica can be restarted too, the service disruption
+> the primary instance has to be restarted before any replica can be restarted too, the service disruption
-> for read write connection will last longer in this case depending how long it take to the primary
+> for read write connection will last longer in this case depending how long it take the primary instance
 > to restart.

 Those procedures includes some shell script snippet examples.
 In those snippet we assume the